-UK Cystic Fibrosis Registry Information for patients aged 13 to 15 years
+UK Cystic Fibrosis Registry Information for patients (aged 16 years and over)

 You are being invited to take part in a project to maintain a patient registry (the CF Registry) for people with Cystic Fibrosis (CF).
 You are being invited to take part because you have cystic fibrosis.
-Before you decide whether to take part, it is important that you and your parents understand why this project is taking place and what it will involve.
+Before you decide whether to take part, it is important that you understand why this project is taking place and what it will involve.

-Please take time to read the following information carefully and talk to your parents and others about it if you want to.
+Please take time to read the following information carefully and talk to others about it if you want to.
 You can also ask us if there is anything that you do not understand or if you would like any more information.
 Take time to decide whether or not you wish to take part in this project.